Post #2126: Oh, the price of gold is rising out of sight, III

 And the rest …

-You can find similar types of “savings” lists from GAO.
+You can find similar lists of potential savings from GAO.

 As if this writing, the OMB website appears to have been wiped and replace with pro-MAGA pap.
 It’s now a great source for pretty pictures of the President and First Lady.
 It no longer appears to offer any information whatsoever to the public.